DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

    - Clients MUST prefer certificates with higher serial numbers
    - Example: A client might cache valid certificates and check for updates hourly

+Proper implementation of these security measures provides the foundation for the protocol's attack mitigation capabilities.

 ## Attack Mitigation

 DNSCrypt provides protection against several types of attacks: